RoboManipal-9-0/Libraries/BotBase/README.md

 > **\*PWM_pins**: The array pointer (name of the array) consisting the PWM pin numbers of the motor drivers.<br>
 > **\*DIR_PINs**: The array pointer (name of the array) consisting the DIR pin numbers of the motor drivers.<br>
 > (OPTIONAL) **\*reverseDIRs**: This is a boolean array of the same length as the number of wheels your bot has.
 Each element is defaulted to false.
 If you manually create this array and feed a true at some _index_ (numbering starts from 0 here), then it implies that the motors at those indices are connected in the reverse fashion (forward will actually mean that the particular motor moves in the -ve sense).<br>
+3. Configure additional parameters, these are optional
+    - Use the `SetScalingFactorsTo` function to configure scaling factors for the PWMs.
+Pass it the following
+    > **\*scalingFactors**: This is an array of scaling factors (floating point values).
+It must include a scaling factor for every motor indexed in the right order.<br>
+    - Use the `ConfigureModes` function to configure the modes of the individual motor drivers.
+Pass it the following
+    > **\*modes**: An array consisting of the individual motor driver modes.
+One mode per motor driver in the right order.
+It's basically a list of mode identifiers.
+Currently, there's only `MODE_SM` and `MODE_LAP`.
+Check _motor driver modes_ section for more info.<br>
+    - In case you've configured even a single motor to MODE_LAP, then set the default LAP PWM using the `setLAP_PWMto` function.
+Pass it the default PWM.
-3. To move the base, call the `Move` function.
+4. To move the base, call the `Move` function.
 This function handles the movement of the bot.
 You must pass it the following arguments<br>
 > **PWM**: Velocity vector length.<br>
 > **angle_degrees**: Angle the velocity vector makes with the reference (in degrees).<br>
 > (OPTIONAL) **w** _value_: angular velocity with respect to the center.<br>

-You can imagine the velocity vector as a point in the [polar coordinate system](https://en.wikipedia.org/wiki/Polar_coordinate_system).
+You can imagine the velocity vector as a point vector in the [polar coordinate system](https://en.wikipedia.org/wiki/Polar_coordinate_system).

 ## Motor driver modes